kalkite/data_mining_with_R/README.md

     │
     ├── R                  <- This directory contains the main R code files.
     │
-    ├── RMarkDown         <- This directory contains R Markdown files with examples and explanations of this project's data mining techniques and distance calculations.
+    ├── RMarkDown         <- This directory contains R Markdown files with examples and explanations.

 ## License